 Saudi Arabian Cultural Mission (SACM) Students

 Welcome to the University of Northern Colorado!
 We are excited that you have chosen to attend UNC and look forward to meeting you on campus.
-The Center for International Education values an opportunity to support our sponsored students and to help ensure a smooth transition to life at UNC and in the United States.
+The Office of Global Engagement values an opportunity to support our sponsored students and to help ensure a smooth transition to life at UNC and in the United States.

 We understand how important attaining a full or partial scholarship from a sponsoring agency, such as the Saudi Arabian Cultural Mission (SACM) is, so to help answer many of the questions that come with the sponsorship and enrollment we have provided the following information: